kihaen/project-Sender/README.md

 --------------------

 How to use :
-Currently the live version with use your google account to register you an account.
-Once you register, you can add credits to the debug mode stripe processing by : using any email or name. valid future expiration date, and filling the card number repeatedly with : 424242... once you have the credits, the recipients added must be seperated by a comma if there is more than one.
+Currently the live version with use your google account to register you an account. \n Once you register, you can add credits to the debug mode stripe processing by : using any email or name. valid future expiration date, and filling the card number repeatedly with : 424242... once you have the credits, the recipients added must be seperated by a comma if there is more than one.